 - 1 teaspoon vanilla

-In a medium bowl whisk together flour, baking powder, baking soda, salt and cinnamon.
+- In a medium bowl whisk together the flour, baking powder, baking soda, salt and cinnamon.

 - In a large bowl beat the eggs and sugars until light, approximately 4-5 minutes on low medium speed, then add the pumpkin puree and the oil, beat until combined.
 Add the whisked dry ingredients and beat until just combined. (do not over beat).

 - Pour into the prepared cake pan and bake for approximately 30-40 minutes or until a toothpick comes clean or with a few crumbs attached.
 Let sit 15-20 minutes in the pan, then remove to a wire rack until completely cooled.
 Glaze and sprinkle with chopped nuts if desired.
 Enjoy!

 - In a medium bowl mix all ingredients until smooth. (if too thin add more powdered sugar if too thick add more cream).

 Ooooh,think I’ll make this on Monday .I have my own pumpkin purée that I cooked down.

 Greetings from chilly breezy NH, USA!

 Hi Martha, I hope you enjoy it.
 Let me know how it goes.
 Greetings to you too!
 Yes Fall is here.
 Take care and have a wonderful Sunday.

 Delicious!
 I used frozen pumpkin from last year’s harvest, and a drizzle of maple glaze.
 Didn’t last 2 days in this house.
 It’s great with coffee in the morning.
 Love your recipes!